Check into a run step

 Build requirements (parts to install)

-If the run step has build requirements, the parts to install onto the parent assembly during this run step, they render as a checklist below the fields.
-Each requirement shows:
+If the run step has build requirements, the parts to install onto the parent assembly during this run step, they list on the Part installs tab in the run’s right rail.
+Each requirement shows:- The part to install.

 - The required quantity.